 "From our standpoint process technology, we ramped 16nm and 14nm really well last year and into this year," explained Su on the call.
 "We are actually in the process of developing now in 7nm and we think the 7nm foundry roadmaps that are available are very competitive and will ensure that we have a strong multi-generational roadmap."

-It’s a different situation to AMD’s previous architecture in which their Bulldozer CPUs (as well as the later, iterative architectures toting the similarly heavy-plant-based codenames of Piledriver and Excavator) were built using nominally dual-core modules, where each ‘core’ shares an unhealthy chunk of logic between them.
+The quad-core complex (CCX) design they've used with Zen represents a different situation to AMD’s previous architecture.
+The Bulldozer CPUs (as well as the later, iterative architectures toting the similarly heavy-plant-based codenames of Piledriver and Excavator) were built using nominally dual-core modules, where each ‘core’ shares an unhealthy chunk of logic between them.
 The quad-core modules in Zen have discrete logic in each core, sharing only access to the L3 cache.

 A quad-core Bulldozer chip uses a dual-module design and an octa-core uses four modules.
 AMD’s eight-core chips, like the FX-8370, are effectively quad-core CPUs using a slightly hobbled form of HyperThreading.
 With the Summit Ridge CPUs, on the other hand, each promised Zen core is going to be fully discrete with its very own, jealously-guarded silicon.

-In terms of the process AMD is using for their new architecture they are going with the same 14nm FinFET lithography already used in their Polaris-based graphics cards.
+In terms of the process AMD is using for their first Zen architecture chips they've used the same 14nm FinFET lithography already used in their Polaris-based graphics cards.
 The FinFET design uses essentially the same Tri-Gate transistor layout Intel has been building into their processors since the 22nm shift for their Ivy Bridge platform.
 It’s a 3D transistor design used to get around the electrical leakage which occurs in planar transistors when components are shrunk down to such microscopic levels.

 In terms of the power draw the top octa-core Ryzen is a 95W chip with the R7 1700 only pulling a 65 TDP.
 Their previous eight-core processors came in at 125W, though they also had a couple of 220W CPUs too, but we doubt they'll want to go down that route again with Zen...unless they want to get a 5-6GHz chip out down the line.

-In terms of the platform the Zen processors drop into, AMD is simplifying things by unifying both their CPU and APU sockets.
-The new AM4 socket means that, with a single motherboard, you can be assured of compatibility with all of AMD’s Zen silicon going forward.
+In terms of the platform the Zen processors drop into, AMD has simplified things by unifying both their CPU and APU sockets.
+The AM4 socket means that, with a single motherboard, you can be assured of compatibility with all of AMD’s Zen silicon going forward.